bildpunkt/yourwaifu/README.md

 * Ruby, *should be a package simply called* `ruby` *for your \*nix system*, or use RubyInstaller.
 * Twitter `gem install twitter`
+* **Optional:** Tumblr `gem install tumblr_client`

 ### Making it Work

+#### Twitter

+* Go to [Twitter Apps](https://apps.twitter.com/) and create a new application
+* Generate your consumer/access token keys/secrets for Read and Write access
-Add your consumer/access token keys/secrets to `config.yml.example` and rename it to `config.yml`
+* Add your consumer/access token keys/secrets to `config.yml.example` and rename it to `config.yml`

+#### Tumblr

+If you want to post updates to Tumblr when the bot is limited, do the following:

+* In `config.yml` set `enabled` to true and add the name of your blog
+* Go to [Tumblr](https://www.tumblr.com/oauth/apps) and create a new application
+* Add your consumer/access token keys/secrets to the config file

+After you added the keys, simply execute `ruby waifu.rb` and it should work!

 ## Contributing